uk-gov-mirror/dvsa.cvs-tsk-atf-report-gen/README.md

 ## Running the project

-Please install and run the following securiy programs as part of your development process - [git-secrets](https://github.com/awslabs/git-secrets) After installing, do a one-time set up with `git secrets --register-aws`.
+Please install and run the following security programs as part of your development process - [git-secrets](https://github.com/awslabs/git-secrets) After installing, do a one-time set up with `git secrets --register-aws`.
 Run with `git secrets --scan`.
 You will also need to install [repo-security-scanner](https://github.com/UKHomeOffice/repo-security-scanner)